owen2345/camaleon-cms/README.md

 Camaleon CMS is a flexible manager where you can build your content structure without coding anything by custom fields and custom contents type.

-## Camaleon CMS is FREE and open source released on July, 2015 and tested previously with more than 20 projects by 6 months.
+## Camaleon CMS is FREE and Open source
+released on July, 2015 and tested previously with more than 20 projects by 6 months.

 ![](http://camaleon.tuzitio.com/media/132/multi-language.png)